jyf588/transformer-inertial-poser/README.md

 ```
  >Note: different from previous methods, our Transformer-decoder-based method does not have an offline mode that considers all future IMU readings when making the current pose estimation.
 Even in ```offline_testing_simple.py```, we pretend the pre-recorded IMU signal file is streaming into the system frame by frame.
 In other words, the system is always "real-time".

+6. We release two pre-trained models.
+The first model, ```output/model-without-dip9and10.pt```, is produced exactly from the commands above, holding out subject 9 and 10 in real DIP data.
+The second model, ```output/model-with-dip9and10.pt``, includes subject 9 and 10 in training.
+While we shall not use this model for number reporting, we can use it for the real-time demo.

 ## Real-time Demo